BEST in the International Energy Agency

 - We are aware at an early stage of international policy, economic, industry and business trends.

-- The information we provide helps Austrian RTD policy in focussing its programmes and the funding bodies in defining R&D priorities.
+- Our information helps Austrian RTD policy-makers to align programmes and funding agencies to set R&D priorities.

-- The exchange of views with other scientists expands our staff‘s horizons and facilitates R&D at the highest international level.
+- The exchange with high-ranking international scientists broadens the horizons of our employees and enables R&D at the highest international level.

-- This simplifies the transfer of scientific knowledge into international standards.
+- This facilitates the transfer of scientific findings to international standards.

-- The contacts made lead to joint projects, the results of our research are made known, and thus accessible, globally.
+- The contacts lead to joint projects, and the results of our research are made known and accessible worldwide.

-- We distribute information on the expertise and technologies of our corporate partners and help to increase export opportunities.
+- We disseminate information about the know-how and technologies of our corporate partners worldwide and help to increase export opportunities.